Primary Care Orthodontics

 Delivered by IAS Academy, a CGDent Trusted Provider

 The start date for the next intake will be listed shortly.
 If you are interested in finding out more about the course, please register below.

 The Postgraduate Diploma in Primary Care Orthodontics is is a comprehensive orthodontic programme that aims to provide you with the skills and knowledge needed to treat more complex malocclusions including extraction cases.
 The course covers all appliance systems – fixed functional, aligners, lingual and Inman – and includes both the theory and practical aspects of orthodontic care.

-The course extends over 14 months, with ten modules delivered in five blocks of three or four days, about three months apart.
-During the course you will discuss multiple new cases, participate in on-line webinars, hands-on practical sessions and will be mentored one-to-one for ten treated cases by specialists.
+The course extends over two years, with modules delivered in six blocks of three or four days, about three months apart.
+During the course you will discuss multiple new cases, participate in online webinars, hands-on practical sessions and will be mentored by specialists one-to-one, for ten treated cases.

-This course is recommended for dentists who have treated at least ten fixed cases, are treating a minimum of ten orthodontic cases per annum and are familiar with use of fixed appliances.
+This course is recommended for dentists who have treated at least ten fixed cases, are treating a minimum of ten orthodontic cases per annum, and are familiar with using fixed appliances.
 This is to ensure that you have enough case-flow and experience.

-You will be granted access to the IAS Assessment, Diagnosis and Records online course which you are expected to complete by the time you commence the IAS Advanced course.
+You will be granted access to the IAS Assessment, Diagnosis and Records online course, which you are expected to complete by the time you commence the Postgraduate Diploma in Primary Care Orthodontics.

 What does the course cover?

-Through a combination of lectures, seminar & practical sessions, the programme covers:
+Through a combination of lectures, seminar and practical sessions, the programme covers:

-- Treatment planning for Class I, Class II div1, Class II div 2 and Class III)
+- Treatment planning for Class I, Class II div1, Class II div 2 and Class III malocclusions

 - Radiography – Ceph/OPG/CBCT

-- Development of dentition, interceptive & tooth movement
+- Development of the dentition and tooth movement

 How is the course delivered?

-Each of the five courses is delivered through hands-on practical sessions, presentations, online multiple-choice questionnaires, EMI’s and a written assignment.
+Each of the six courses is delivered through hands-on practical sessions, presentations, online multiple-choice questionnaires, EMI’s and a written assignment.